Iukekini/Forecast-Clicker/README.md

 ## To Run

-	Open forecast.html in any web browsers (tested in chrome on mac)
+	Open forecast.html in any web browser (tested in chrome on mac)

 ## Features